 Who is at the highest risk of skin cancer?

-Patients who have been receiving immunosuppressant medications for longer periods of time tend to have the highest incidence of skin cancers.
+Patients who have been receiving immunosuppressant medications for longer periods tend to have the highest incidence of skin cancers.
+More than 75% of renal transplant patients survive ten years or longer and are at significant risk.
 Other risk factors for skin cancer include:

 - Older age (possibly due to greater cumulative sun exposure)